techbrett/OfficeDocs-SkypeForBusiness/Teams/dial-voice-reference.md

 |FirstName or LastName |Partial |Mar |Press or say 1 for Mary Marble  <br/> Press or say 2 for Mary Jones  <br/> Press or say 3 for Amos Marcus |
 |FirsName + LastName |Partial |Amos Mar |Press or say 1 for Amos Marble  <br/> Press or say 2 for Amos Marcus |

+### Dial by Name - Multiple users with the same name

+If there are multiple users with the same name then it's possible that a dial by name search returns these users.
+In this case, the default behaviour will be to say each name followed by the option to select.
+For example, if the caller searches for `John Smith` and there were 3 people with that name in the organization, the caller hears:

+For John Smith, press 1.
+For John Smith, press 2.
+For John Smith, press 3.

+In these situations the information the caller is presented with can be extended by configuring the [UserNameExtension](/powershell/module/teams/new-csautoattendant?view=teams-ps#-usernameextension) parameter.

+The UserNameExtension specifies how to extend the information returned in a dial by name search with additional information.
+Possible values are:

+- None: Default value, which means the username is pronounced as is.
+- Office: Adds office information from the user profile.
+- Department: Adds department information from the user profile.

+If the UserNameExtension has been configured with `Department` then if the caller searches for `John Smith` and there were 3 people with that name in the organization, the caller hears:

+For John Smith in accounting, press 1.
+For John Smith in sales, press 2.
+For John Smith in support, press 3.

 ### Dial by Extension